Right place, right time, right guy, right philosophy: Chip Chase’s White Grass Ski Touring Center and Cafe has hit its stride.

 But in human terms, the country one crosses at White Grass is as charmingly personality-driven as everything else about the resort.
-The ski trails cross five public and private properties, most of it the Reed family farm.
-“When we first knew Randall Reed—he’s going on 96 and I met him when he was 59 and I was 27—he said, ‘I don’t know much about skiing, but I know I need some help,’” says Chase, whose original partner has moved on.
+The ski trails cross have public and private properties, most of it the Reed family farm.
+“When we first knew Randall Reed—he’s going on 96 and I met him when he was 59 and I was 27 —he said, ‘I don’t know much about skiing, but I know I need some help,’” says Chase, whose original partner has moved on.
 Most of the year, the Reeds keep black Angus cattle on their 500-plus acres.
 “We said, ‘Give us a try.’
 So we work on the farm year-round.
 In the winter we take the fences down and do the ski thing, and we put them back up in the spring.
 We help with haymaking, cows, horses, buildings and roads and weeds and mowing.
 We’re always willing to do work and extra work and make sure they feel spoiled, because we are spoiled.”

 It’s a conscious and energetic cultivation of goodwill that ripples out into the community.

-“You’ll see Chip in the middle of night doing a moonlight ski, but you’ll also see him at 8 in the morning sweeping the floor, getting the skis tuned, making sure the parking lot is safe for people,” Jones says.
+“You’ll see Chip in the middle of night doing a moonlight ski, but you’ll also see him at 8 in the morning sweeping the door, getting the skis tuned, making sure the parking lot is safe for people,” Jones says.
 “That work ethic, you can’t discount that as a secret to his success.”

 Running on Good Times